+THIRD GRADE

-Pollution and Solutions Hands-on investigations, activities, and a walk through the forest to the stream, allow students to explore different forms of pollution, determine what is causing these strains on our planet, and formulate solutions to pollution!
-Mineral Mania What's the difference between rocks and minerals?
+Pollution and Solutions

+Hands-on investigations, activities, and a walk through the forest to the stream allow students to explore different forms of pollution, determine what is causing these strains on our planet, and formulate solutions to pollution!
+This program includes a visit inside the Discovery Dome.

+Mineral Mania

+What's the difference between rocks and minerals?
 How are minerals transformed by water and wind?
-How do soil and mineral properties shape daily life?
+How do soil and properties shape daily life?
 Many questions are answered as students get their hands on marvelous minerals, investigate the physical attributes of rocks, soil, and minerals, go on an exploratory trail hike, and map the mineral resources of our state.

-Native Knowledge and Colonial Impact Compare and contrast how Native American cultures and early colonists interacted with different environments to produce food, clothing, and shelter.
-Explore an early Native American rock shelter and investigate soils collected from locations important to early Georgia.
-An in-depth discovery of the Chesser-Williams House and its heritage garden highlight the importance of climate and geography to Native Americans and early settlers.
-Use reproduction tools and technology to examine everyday life and survival resources.
-Adapting to Georgia's Habitats and Regions Through hands-on outdoor adventures, investigate and differentiate a wide variety of plants, animals, and habitats that are unique to each region of Georgia.
+Native Knowledge and Colonial Impact

+Compare and contrast how American Indian cultures and early colonists interacted with different environments to produce food, clothing, and shelter.
+Explore an ancient rock shelter and native plants used by Georgia's first inhabitants.
+An in-depth discovery of the Chesser-Williams House, colonial games, and tools allow students the opportunity to examine everyday life and the survival resources of early Georgians.

+Adapting to Georgia's Habitats and Regions

+Through hands-on outdoor adventures, investigate and differentiate a wide variety of plants, animals, and habitats that are unique to each region of Georgia.
 Research the physical features of some important Georgia animals and uncover how these adaptations allow them to survive and thrive.
 A hands-in-mud activity provides evidence of how animals depend on their adaptations, and an exploratory forest hike gives the opportunity to discover unique plants found in the Piedmont.

+FOURTH GRADE

+Extreme Weather

-Extreme Weather Meteorology is better understood after experiencing the fury of nature in the Discovery Dome Theater's, Force Five weather program.
+Meteorology is better understood after experiencing Force Five weather inside the Discovery Dome.
 Interactive stations engage students with weather equipment, a cloud study, weather scenarios that reinforce frontal systems, and more.
-A visit to the Discover $\rm H_2O$ exhibit along with an exploratory nature hike gives students an up-close view of how water (and weather) shape our world.
+A visit to the Discover H2O exhibit along with an exploratory nature hike give students an up-close view of how water and weather shape our world.

 STEAM Exploration: Simple Machines, Physical Geography, and the American Revolution Discover the impact of physical geography, math, and engineering on key battles.
 Emphasizing simple machines and period technology, hands-on experiences replicate the activities that groups like the Daughters of Liberty and tradespeople adopted to support the call for independence.
 Educators in period attire share accounts of the civic contributions of John Adams, Thomas Jefferson, and Benjamin Franklin.
 Explore how period scientific concepts influenced the drive for independence and participate in a lively debate.
-This program also offered at McDaniel Farm Park.
+This program is also offered at Lawrenceville Female Seminary.
 What's Eating You?
-Ecosystems, Food Chains, and Food Webs Go on a guided forest walk to explore the nearby creek critters, and uncover evidence of the aquatic food chain.
+Ecosystems, Food Chains, and Food Webs Go on a guided forest walk to explore the nearby creek critters and uncover evidence of the aquatic food chain.
 Discover how diverse plant and animal ecosystems affect the flow of energy that's required to keep the systems balanced and how pollution can disrupt this delicate system.
-This program also offered at McDaniel Farm Park, or at a park location near you.
-For an additional charge, students may dissect owl pellets to reveal the organisms in the owl's food web to help illustrate this predator's role in the ecosystem.
+This program is also offered at McDaniel Farm Park or at a park location near you (weather/location permitting).
 Get in Gear: Simple Machines at Freeman's Mill Explore the historic Freeman's Mill and discover the symphony of simple machines that allowed local farmers to grind their corn into meal and feed their families.
 Students learn how people harnessed the energy of water and used technology from the time period to perform work.
 They also see how Freeman's Mill became a thriving commercial center and a hub of social activity for the community.
-FIFTH GRADE